 Even minimal forms of neglect can hurt.

-There's a topic I've addressed here before (a list of links is at the end) but it keeps coming up again and again.
+There's a topic I've addressed here before that keeps coming up again and again.
 Just in the past day or two, I've heard from several readers about it.
 A single man, for example, writes that he used to be part of a close group of single friends.
 Now, though, the others have become coupled and hang out together as couples; he's no longer invited.
 He asks, "Are other single folk experiencing this kind of exclusion?
 And if so what are they doing to keep their friends?
 I feel like a pariah.
 Please help.
 It's getting depressing losing contact like this."

 Another reader, M, described how lonely it feels to be a single person among couples (during those times when she is included) and wonders whether any Living Single readers can explain that feeling (and also, I would add, how to get beyond it).

 I, too, have experienced the pain of exclusion by friends who were, or became, coupled.
 In fact, wondering whether I was being left out because I was single motivated some of my initial interest in studying single life.

 By now, I see those practices (of socializing only with other couples and neglecting single friends) as more a reflection on the practitioners than on me.
 At least some of those people, I suspect, really do believe that their coupled status makes them superior to single people and that socializing just with couples is more prestigious than spending time with the people you like the most, regardless of their relationship status.

 Often I find that the key distinction is not whether another person is or is not coupled, but whether the coupled person enjoys having a life that is not entirely enmeshed with their partner's.
 I always like spending some one-on-one time with each of my friends, but if a friend is partnered with someone I like, I might also enjoy some time with the friend and the partner.